This summer, jump off a cliff into Canada’s largest outdoor freshwater swimming pool!

 How much:

-Super Splash Waterpark admission is $25 per person for two hours or $20 per person for an evening pass.
+Super Splash Waterpark admission is $28 per person for two hours or $20 per person for an evening pass from 5 pm to closing.

 What else to do at St Marys